 I was chosen as one of MHPC’s 30 top journalists from across the UK to watch under the age of 30 – in the news category in 2018 – for my use of social media to source stories, my feature writing and my long commitment to a journalism career.

 I was given a grant from the Printing Charity towards my work for the Kettle and Llama magazines – publications that give young people bylines and help them develop their writing skills.
-I was presented my award at the House of Lords in 2019.
+I was presented my award at the House of Lords in summer 2019.

 I was shortlisted at the Digital Women Awards 2021 under the ‘digital women for good’ category for my work supporting young journalists.
 I also won the Best Use of Social Media Award at the Kent Press and Broadcast Awards in 2018, was highly commended for the Multimedia Story of the Year Award at the NCTJ Awards in 2017, and won the Outstanding Commitment Award at Warwick Students’ Union in 2015 for my student newspaper work.

 I even have fun at work, can you believe it?
 I’m never afraid to take on a (potentially embarrassing) challenge.
 I feel privileged to experience the rollercoaster of reporting on what’s happening in everyday life – and see things many others don’t have the chance to – but to also be able to enjoy myself along the way.